Government

 Hands-on workshops combining environmental education with guided watercolor instruction.
 Learn about local ecosystems while creating art inspired by Pacific Northwest plants, wildlife, and landscapes.
 No art experience required.

+Join us for FREE lunch and then learn about wetlands with Nature Vision.
 Green Tukwila has partnered with Nature Vision to offer engaging adult education focused on the watershed and environmental systems of Tukwila.

 The Green Tukwila Partnership